vuejs/v2.vuejs.org/src/guide/comparison.md

 ### Performance

-Vue has better performance and is much, much easier to optimize, because it doesn't use dirty checking.
+Vue has better performance and is much, much easier to optimize because it doesn't use dirty checking.
 Angular 1 becomes slow when there are a lot of watchers, because every time anything in the scope changes, all these watchers need to be re-evaluated again.
 Also, the digest cycle may have to run multiple times to "stabilize" if some watcher triggers another update.
-Angular users often have to resort to esoteric techniques to get around the digest cycle, and in some situations there's simply no way to optimize a scope with a large amount of watchers.
+Angular users often have to resort to esoteric techniques to get around the digest cycle, and in some situations, there's simply no way to optimize a scope with many watchers.

 Vue doesn't suffer from this at all because it uses a transparent dependency-tracking observation system with async queueing - all changes trigger independently unless they have explicit dependency relationships.